 Many insurance plans within the insurance marketplace may not cover National Cancer Institute-designated cancer treatment centers.
 When you are looking for coverage through your state or federal insurance marketplace, there is a required website link that will take you to that insurance company's website where you can find a listing of providers, hospitals and cancer centers.
 The web link on the site may be titled "Network Coverage" or "Provider Directory."

-We encourage anyone looking for coverage to contact the insurance plan provider directly as well as the cancer treatment center to ensure that the insurance plan you chose includes your treatment center in their network and what the visit would cost you.
+We encourage anyone looking for coverage to contact both the insurer and the cancer treatment center to confirm that the insurance plan you chose includes your treatment center in its network and to ask how much the visits would cost you.

-State parity laws are pieces of legislation that require insurance companies to have parity in cost-sharing between intravenous and oral forms of cancer treatment.
-These laws, already in existence, are not impacted by the ACA - the individual and small group markets must follow the guidelines of their state's law to create parity for patients.
+State parity laws are pieces of legislation that require insurance companies to apply the same cost-sharing rules to both intravenous and oral forms of cancer treatment.
+These laws, already in existence in more than 30 states plus the District of Columbia, are not impacted by the ACA.

-For states without parity, the ACA does not address the challenge of patients faced with thousands of dollars in prescription drug costs each month.
-As of January 1, 2014, health plans in the small group and individual market must comply with a total annual out-of-pocket maximum of $6,350 for in-network expenses.
-However, this does not protect patients from high deductibles and high co-insurances for drugs or services in their health plan.
+For states without a parity law, the ACA offers limited protection for patients who must cover thousands of dollars in prescription drug cost-sharing each month.
+While health plans in the small group and individual market must comply with a total annual out-of-pocket maximum ($6,600 in 2015, for in-network expenses), this does not protect patients from high deductibles and/or high co-insurances for drugs or services in their health plan.
 LLS continues to advocate for changes in the insurance market that would give patients broader, more affordable access to the treatment they need.

 No. These rules - usually referred to as "utilization management" - are not specifically addressed in the ACA.
 Generally, this means insurers can continue applying these rules however they see fit, except in states that have passed their own laws addressing utilization management techniques.
 For example, some states have a law requiring insurers to respond within 72 hours to a request for prior authorization.
 Insurers operating in those states would have to abide by that timeframe, even though it's not specified in the ACA.